apache/stanbol/README.md

     $ mvn install

+or if you want to clean a previous built version before use

+    $ mvn clean install

 ## Launching the Apache Stanbol Server

-The recommended lanchers are packaged under the `launchers/` folder.
+The Apache Stanbol server lanchers are packaged under the `launchers/` folder.
 For
 instance:

     $ java -Xmx1g -jar launchers/full/target/org.apache.stanbol.launchers.full-0.9.0-incubating.jar

-Your instance is then available on <http://localhost:8080>.
+Your Apache Stanbol server instance is then available on <http://localhost:8080>.
 You can change the default port number by passing a `-p 9090` options to the commandline launcher.

 Upon first startup, a folder named `sling/` is created in the current folder.
 This folder will hold the files for any database used by Stanbol, deployment